earlman/emtf-public-issues/README.md

-# emtf-public-issues
+# emft.foundations.design | Issue Tracker

-This repo is to track bug reports from website users
+This repo is used to track bugs found at [emtf.foundations.design](emtf.foundations.design).
+It's currently an invite-only project.
+Please contact the fund's manager if there's interest.